LagoLunatic/dsvrandom/README.md

 ### Running from source

-If you want to run the latest development (unstable) version of DSVRandom from source, follow these instructions:
+If you want to run the latest development/beta version of DSVRandom from source, follow these instructions:

 * First you must download DSVEdit's source code and follow the instructions in its readme to get DSVEdit running from source: https://github.com/LagoLunatic/DSVEdit
 * Then download DSVRandom's source code and put the dsvrandom folder inside the DSVEdit folder.